cat-friend/ultimate-accelerator/README.md

 ### API Routes
 # COME BACK AND FIX LINKS
-All frontend routes are covered in detail on the [API Routes section of our project wiki](https://github.com/cat-friend/ultimate-accelerator/wiki/API-Documentation).
+All frontend routes are covered in detail on the [API Routes section of the project wiki](https://github.com/cat-friend/ultimate-accelerator/wiki/4.-API-Documentation).
 API routes were designed for users to interact with a page without being redirected.

 ## Feature Highlights